kirteshdudawat/Java-DownloadManager/README.md

  Note : For ease of development and readability we have separated Start-Up Logic / implementation along with Validation Service and its  implementation from all other Business logic.

 com.kirtesh.downloadmanager.service.impl:
- Implements all Business Logic's as specified in com.agoda.downloadmanager.service package.
+ Implements all Business Logic's as specified in com.kirtesh.downloadmanager.service package.

 com.kirtesh.downloadmanager.service.startup:
  Package would keep abstraction of all Start-up logics required.

 com.kirtesh.downloadmanager.service.startup.impl:
- Implements all Start-Up Logic's as specified in com.agoda.downloadmanager.service.startup package.
+ Implements all Start-Up Logic's as specified in com.kirtesh.downloadmanager.service.startup package.
 Eg. Initializing All properties to JVM Cache at Startup

 com.kirtesh.downloadmanager.service.validation:
  Package would keep abstraction of all Validation logics required.

 com.kirtesh.downloadmanager.service.validation.impl:
- Implements all Validation Logic's as specified in com.agoda.downloadmanager.service.validation package.
+ Implements all Validation Logic's as specified in com.kirtesh.downloadmanager.service.validation package.
 Eg. Validating if a location exist on local disk, before actually starting the download.

 com.kirtesh.downloadmanager.utils:
  Would contain all Utility methods that would be used across multiple services.
 Eg. Checking if String object is empty or not.